How to create custom filters in ShopMagic

 abstract class. - Hook that into already created ShopMagic filters.

 .
-That abstract class holds many helpful functions and skeleton for integrating UI interface for filter creation on front end.
+That abstract class holds many helpful functions and a framework for integrating the UI interface for filter creation on the front end.

 Additionally, you can choose to use even higher levels of abstraction from provided specified abstract classes: